Yoo In-na: Career

 She was an MC for TV Entertainment Tonight from March 3, 2011, to June 4, 2012, for which she won Best Variety Entertainer at the SBS Entertainment Awards.
-She was also the DJ for KBS Cool FM's Let's Crank Up the Volume, which is the highest-rated radio program in its timeslot across both AM and FM bandwidths.
+She was also the DJ for KBS Cool FM's Let's Crank Up the Volume, which became the highest-rated radio program in its timeslot across both AM and FM bandwidths under Yoo's tenure.Yoo in-a is considered one of the greatest radio DJ ever produced by KBS.
+Yoo In-na was a popular host known by many nicknames from listeners, such as 'Yudi' (Yoo In-na + DJ) and 'Kkuldi' (Honey Voice + DJ).
+She was regarded by young listeners as the 'number one preferred DJ'.

 Yoo's vocals were featured in Humming Urban Stereo's 2011 digital single "You, That Day" (넌 그날).
 She also sang for the soundtrack of her 2011 film My Black Mini Dress alongside her castmates Yoon Eun-hye, Park Han-byul, and Cha Ye-ryun.

-In 2012, Yoo starred in her first leading role in the tvN time-slip romance series Queen and I.
+In 2012, Yoo starred in her first leading role in the tvN time-slip romance series Queen and I, and in and in 2013, she appeared in the KBS drama You Are the Best! and the SBS drama My Love from the Star, all of which recorded viewership ratings of over 30% and were greatly loved by viewers.
+In 2016-2017 she appeared in the tvN drama Guardian: The Lonely and Great God playing the second female lead.
+The drama was a commercial success with the final episode recording an 18.68% nationwide audience share, making it the seventh highest-rated drama in Korean cable television history, and she was nominated "Best Supporting Actress" at the 10th Korea Drama Awards.

+In 2024 Yoo Inna opened her own radio YouTube show titled Yoo-In Radio with the first guest, Ko Young-bae from Korean band Soran.

-In July 2025, following YG Entertainment’s announcement that it would discontinue its actor management division, Yoo signed his first exclusive contract in 19 years with a new agency, Chorokbaem Entertainment.
+In July 2025, following YG Entertainment’s announcement that it would discontinue its actor management division, Yoo signed her first exclusive contract in 19 years with a new agency, Chorokbaem Entertainment.